LeadDyno/leaddyno-docs-site/slack-integration-guide.md

 ### Introduction

+LeadDyno is an affiliate tracking and referral marketing system which is simple to install via the many e-commerce integrations.
+For more informaiton about LeadDyno, visit the [LeadDyno Website](http://www.leaddyno.com)

-The LeadDyno Slack app allows you to get LeadDyno activity posted to a Slack channel.
+The LeadDyno Slack app allows you to get LeadDyno activity posted to a Slack channel such as new leads, purchases and affiliate signups.

 ### Connecting To Slack